Wooltrod/networking_learning_log/20.spanning.Tree.Protocol/notes.md

 2b.
 Next, we have to determine the correct Designated-Root interface pair between SW2 and its adjacent routers.
 All three ports have a cost of 8 to the root bridge, so we analyse by the next criteria, the neighbor with the lowest bridge id, which is SW1.
 After that, we have to determine which of the two ports connected to SW1 will be Root - it is G0/2 because the ports across from it(G0/0) has the lower Port ID.

 3. For the 2 remaining connection pairs, we need to determine the non-designated ports, which are deduced by analysing the port with the highest root cost (Sum of STP costs on outbound interfaces back to the Root bridge) - automatically, we can see that it would be both of SW2's ports, because the Root Cost is 8, higher than that of SW1 or SW4 (4)

+Note: There must always be a Designated port for each collision domain
 ```